runcitadel/citadel-dev/README.md

 ## Licenses

-All code committed on and before git commit `874d4d801f1bb04ded5155e303be31fe20a17e63` is licensed via MIT and © Citadel
+All code committed on and before git commit `874d4d801f1bb04ded5155e303be31fe20a17e63` is licensed via MIT and © Umbrel

 All code committed after git commit `874d4d801f1bb04ded5155e303be31fe20a17e63` is licensed GPL v3